Championing Chaplains in Cornwall

 Chaplains are indeed amazing.
 They have understood Jesus command to ‘Go’, coming alongside people, wherever they are and however they are.
 Across a crowded cattle market, out on a lifeboat or in the rooms and corridors of hospitals, in that very thin space where God is just waiting to break through.

-- For further reading on chaplains in Cornwall see this article about chaplaincy in Truro college: Young people, pressure and how a college chaplain can make a difference.
+- For further reading on chaplains in Cornwall see this article about chaplaincy in Truro college:

 by Jac Smith